agrc/metadata-asset-tracking-tool/metadata/boundaries/state_boundary.md

 ### What is the purpose of the dataset?

-This dataset provides an administrative baseline for the current geographic extent of the state of Utah and is suitable for cartography and general analytic purposes.
+This dataset provides an administrative representation for the current geographic extent of the state of Utah.
+It is suitable for cartography and general analytic purposes.

 ### What does the dataset represent?